Christophe31/django_for_user/README.rst

 This project is made to set security filtering at model level once and for all to avoid some security issues.

+The main argument is the django user but it's easy to use this code base to filter by django site too.

 Here the main use-cases

 - models